Skip navigation

 • Deliver free and secure communications channels to allow inmates to stay in contact with their loved ones while inside

-• Strengthen and protect the right to education, fair work, medical care, and safety for people behind bars
+• Strengthen and protect the right to education, fair work, medical care, and safety for people in prison

 Conditions in our prisons are barbaric.
 Inmates are made to work for as little as 65 cents an hour.
 Inmate lock-ins due to inadequate staff numbers are common.
 A culture of abuse and coercion is rife within these places.
 Medical care is routinely withheld.
-In New South Wales just last year, Corrections blocked UN inspectors from entering our prisons centres to inspect for human rights abuses.
+Recently, the NSW Government blocked UN inspectors from entering our prisons centres to inspect for human rights abuses.

 It is, tragically, no surprise that deaths of despair are the second leading cause of death behind bars.
 Deaths in custody in NSW have been steadily rising with 43 reported deaths in 2021 and 49 in deaths in 2022, First Nations people represent 22.4% of these deaths.
 Half of those who survive their sentences will go on to reoffend.
 Something is desperately wrong.

-Sign the petition calling for urgent prison reforms to end preventable deaths in custody.
+Sign the petition calling for urgent prison reforms to end wrongful deaths in custody.

 SHARE: